fChristenson/My-life-as-a-programmer/README.md

 > I'm a software engineer in my mid-40s and want to get out of the field because competition has become too extreme.
 What choices do I have?

-> As a software engineer/ programmer how old school are you?

-> As a software engineer/ programmer what experience/ lesson changed how you see software engineering?

 > I'm afraid I will never be a good software engineer.
 Should I quit?

 > I'm thinking about starting software development company.
 How do I make this happen?
 What are some helpful tips?

-> Why am I being asked to write algorithm during DevOps interview instead of DevOps related scripting?

 > What are the pros of working as a software engineer in a no-name company?